luisrowley/full-stack-search/README.md

 - Uses a module-scoped MongoClient → Ensures a single database connection instance avoiding reconnecting on every request.
 - Error Handling & Logging → Improved clarity on failures and successes.
 - Prevents Memory Leaks → Ensures the in-memory DB shuts down cleanly on exit (SIGTERM)
-- ShowClearBtn state was redundant since we can conditionally show or hide the clear button if based on the presence of a search term state.
 - Security wise, input sanitisation was implemented both at the FE and BE level.

 #### Filtering efficiency